SailfishOS-MI-A2/Releases/README.md

 ### Bugs:

+- To turn on bluetooth you need to enable developer mode and set password for devel-su and then tap on bluetooth button once and finally run "devel-su bluebinder" (it usually does not work on first try and you need to to cancel it with ctrl + c and keep trying again until it works)

+- Video recording breaks camera and user is forced to reboot if they want to use camera again.

 - Double tap to wake causes touch not to register after wakeup and reboot so it is disabled by default in source

 - Some codecs don't work i.e. some telegram videos don't work at all (change made, yet to be tested)